Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

 ## What does this Patcher do ?

-This patcher will distribute the enchantments found in your setup to your leveled lists and previously unenchanted items.
+This patcher allows you to generate more enchantment variations defined as rarities, that mix existing enchantments into new ones.

-For this the patcher has a Distribution Only Mode and a more fun and enhanced RPGLoot rarity level Distribution.
+And it then distributes those enchantments to the items in your leveled lists based on various configurable settings.

 ## Versioning